Thursday, July 18, 2024

 The first café terraces...

-And the place to meet the elegant.
+And the place where the elegant met.

 # # #